jumalauta/jml-engine-webgl/documentation.md

   "position":[{"x":0,"y":0,"z":-5}],
   "color":[{"a":0.5}],
   "billboard":true,
-  // instancer can be used for objects and images "instancer": {
+  // instancer can be used for static objects, texts and images "instancer": {
     "count": 10, // adjust maximum number of instances, i.e. display 10 images of jml_fist.png
     "runInstanceFunction": (properties) => {